RadicalTeapot/CreatureFarm/README.md

 # TODO
+- Add options to give creatures potions/food/items before going to adventures to be used in adventure (at cost of inventory space)
 - Add min level caps to activities and implement gaining exp when activity is done
 - Add fail chance for activities driven by difference between creature level and activity complexity
 - Log xp gain, success/fail at end of activities to creature log